Skip to content

 Sron a' Choire Chnapanaich (Sron a' Choire Chnapanich) — common questions

-Where do I park for Sron a' Choire Chnapanaich (Sron a' Choire Chnapanich)?
+Where's the parking for Sron a' Choire Chnapanaich (Sron a' Choire Chnapanich)?

-Is there mobile signal on Sron a' Choire Chnapanaich (Sron a' Choire Chnapanich)?
+Will I get phone signal on Sron a' Choire Chnapanaich (Sron a' Choire Chnapanich)?

 No signal at Pubil or on the hill — upper Glen Lyon is among the deepest interior glens in Scotland and remains a recognised blackspot